ONSdigital/eq-author-api/README.md

             }
           },

-          # For purposes of example only. `Interstitial` doesn't exist yet
+          # For purposes of example only. `InterstitialPage` doesn't exist yet
-          ... on Interstitial { # doesn't exist yet
+          ... on InterstitialPage { # doesn't exist yet
             someField
           }